 What Is Email Cadence?

 Email cadence refers to how emails are spaced out over a campaign.
-One component of email cadence is frequency (not sending too many emails or too few).
-Another is strategic timing (sending the right content at the right time).
-A well-designed cadence will result in more conversions and keep unsubscribes to a minimum.
+One component is frequency (not sending too many emails or too few).
+Another is strategic timing (sending content at the right time).
+A well-designed cadence will improve conversions without risking too many unsubscribes.